Basildon and the surrounding areas

 If you want a rustic and country looking bathroom, then the farmhouse style is ideal.
 Utilising white wood panelling, lightly coloured walls, and small lightly coloured tiles floor tiles.
 Farmhouse bathrooms house a classic rounded freestanding Bath with the appropriate mixer tap/shower.

 There are many options with the modern bathroom.
 Suites are squarish with sharp edges with mixer and monobloc taps.
-Lots of different colours can be used when building a modern bathroom (which will depend on your tastes).
+Many different colours can be used when building a modern bathroom (which will depend on your tastes).
 The modern look allows the latest toilets, such as back to the wall.
 Wall hung and corner.

 Rustic bathrooms converge with traditional and farmhouse style bathrooms using lots of wood to create the rustic style effect.
 Both traditional and modern suites, fixtures and fittings can be made to work with rustic style bathrooms.
 Dark coloured floor tiles and wall tiles complement the wooden features.